TU football notebook: Quarterbacks split reps at first practice

 “Coach Gillespie is always an intense guy,” linebacker Cooper Edmiston said.
 “Now being the defensive coordinator, that’s great.
 It brings the whole intensity of the defense up.
 It’s just gonna be good for us.”

-The sun wasn’t even up yet when Montgomery tweeted a picture of Skelly Field before the first practice of the season, stating his excitement for the start of a new season.
+The sun wasn’t even up Thursday when Montgomery tweeted a picture of Skelly Field, sharing his excitement for the start of a new season.

-Excited to get back to work this morning as we begin another season.
-It’s always a great feeling when you get to hit the field for a new year! pic.twitter.com/1dbQklsZoO

-The Hurricane started practice at 6:30 a.m.
-Thursday, and will again on Friday, as lights lit up the turf most of practice.
-With two days of summer courses still left, the team tried to avoid any conflict with classes, prompting the early starts.
+The Hurricane started practice under the lights at 6:30 a.m. and will again on Friday.
+With two days of summer school still left, TU tried to avoid any conflict with classes, prompting the early starts.
 TU will begin practice at 9:30 a.m.
 Saturday, when players pad up for the first time.

 “Instead of trying to work around all of those things, we just went in the morning, knock it out,” Montgomery said.
 “Those guys have been getting up at 6 a.m. working out every day through the summer.
 I thought it went really well this morning from that standpoint.”